 Building an email list that converts means understanding and creating relationships with specific customers.
 How?
 Using content that connects with their wants, needs and desires.
 You’re probably already finding new customers with targeted ads that link to a landing page providing a magnetic offer.
 It’s free, they love it, you get their email address.

 That bit is all great, but what about your website, social networks and emails?
 Do you have all the elements on your digital properties that optimise conversion opportunities?

-Here’s 15 things to audit immediately with your digital assets to optimise conversions.
+Here are 15 things to immediately audit your digital assets to grow your email list and optimise conversions.

 A lot has been written about conversion tests that compare red and green call to action buttons.
 It is generally accepted that red beats green.

 Most brands don’t like to stray from their own colours.
 Nor should they.
 There is no perfect button colour, but the colour of your button is affecting conversions.

 The example below has been anonymised, but it is a major European e-commerce site that sells hand-painted porcelain.

 When people know how brands are attempting to position themselves, people consider colours congruent with those positions to be more appropriate.

 Rather than trying to find the perfect colour, use a colour that heightens the visibility of your button to ensure a higher conversion rate.

 Also pay attention to the copy on buttons.
 One word can change everything as you see from an A/B test below.